external-mirrors/mitra/docs/onion.md

 Where `8383` should correspond to `http_port` setting in Mitra configuration file.

 Restart the Tor service.
 Inside the `HiddenServiceDir` directory find the `hostname` file.
 This file contains the hostname of your onion service.
-Change the value of `instance_uri` parameter in Mitra configuration file to that hostname (it should end with `.onion`).
+Change the value of `instance_url` parameter in Mitra configuration file to that hostname (it should end with `.onion`).

 Start Mitra.